Necro-Coder/sqflite_simple_dao_backend/README.md

     -   **Delete:** Pass the object you wish to delete.
 You can also specify if you want to delete all the records in a table by setting `all = true`.
 -   Parameters: You can modify the database name, version (for database updates), and the tables you wish to create.

--   Constants: You can add, modify, or change constants to help create a model structure that sqflite recognizes.
+- Constants:You can add, modify, or change constants to help create a model structure that sqflite recognizes.
 This feature is crucial for customizing the package to meet your specific needs.
+- The package also print logs in the console in order to display the changes on the database.
+You can turn it off with the `Append` class.

 Getting Started
 --------